Metro 2034 by Dmitry Glukhovsky - Book Review

 The bottom line: if you read Metro 2033, you should read Metro 2034.
 It is an amazing story all its own, but even though its connections to the bigger story of Artyom are tangential at best, it's also an important part of the saga that shouldn't be left behind.
 The writing is more mature, the characters are more fascinating, and it never meanders or feels random.
 It is a startling journey with a few twists I guarantee you won't see coming, so even if you don't appreciate its more heady subtexts and philosophizing, you'll at least be entertained.

-[I wrap up Dmitry Glukhovsky's Metro trilogy in the next article with my review of Metro 2035, which I hope to follow up with a review of the new video game, Metro Exodus.
+[I wrap up Dmitry Glukhovsky's Metro trilogy in the next article with my review of Metro 2035, which I follow up with a review of the new video game, Metro Exodus.
 Don't forget to check those out!]

 -e. magill 2/7/2019